jdegand/devchallenges-cat-wiki/README.md

 - This is a lose-lose situation as useEffect is slower for data fetching and you have worry about memory leaks and possibly add a cleanup function.
 - You need to add Suspense when using useSearchParams.
 Next will throw an error before your state updates and causes a re-render.
 - I incremently added all pages to the app router.
 I delete the `pages/_app.js` file and the remaining breed page did not have the correct styling and layout.
 It is important to keep your `pages/_app.js` file when whenever you are using any pages files.
+- I needed to use `encodeURI` on the breed names inside the `Link` hrefs.
+Spaces are not allowed inside a `Link` hrefs.

 ## Continued Development